quat1024/incorporeal/README.md

 **Files in `src/main/java/quaternary/compat/infraredstone`**

 This is where Incorporeal's compatibility with InfraRedstone, an LGPL mod, lives.
-I believe this sort of dependency categorizes Incorporeal as an "Application" under the LGPL, and as such, InRed's license is reproduced in OTHER_LICENSES.md and its uses are marked with a comment at the top of each source file.
+I believe this sort of dependency categorizes Incorporeal as a "Combined Work" under the LGPL.

+As such, InRed's license is reproduced in OTHER_LICENSES.md and its uses are marked with a comment at the top of each source file.

+As far as section 4d of the LGPL, since the dependency is "soft" and I don't repackage anything InfraRedstone, that counts as a "shared-library mechanism".